sadccsc/cft/README.md

 3) gridded predictand from IRI:
 - CHIPRS precipitation
 4) gridded forecast and hindcast data
-- SST, precipitation and geopotential height for four models from NMME that are currently (August 2025) operational
+- SST, precipitation and geopotential height for three models from NMME that are currently (August 2025) operational

 Data are downloaded to user-selected directory
 All data are converted to a format ingestible by CFT